 Suppose the nurse ever suffers a medical emergency and their condition is not known because they failed to document everything.
 In that case, nobody will know how long ago this happened, which could result in other health complications down the line.

-Also, this protects nurses as well; with proper Documentation, they can’t be blamed for things they didn’t do or said incorrectly.
-Hospitals also benefit from having records on hand because if someone were ever to sue them, they proved medical mistakes occurred, and then doctors would need evidence to prove.
+Also, this protects nurses as well; with proper documentation, they can’t be blamed for things they didn’t do or said incorrectly.
+Hospitals also benefit from having records on hand because if someone were ever to sue them, or a nurse for malpractice, they prove medical mistakes did or did not occur.

 Otherwise, by presenting their documented notes that show where and when errors may have happened, nursing students learn better when teachers use examples from real-life experiences since these are ones that you have to record.